iamcco/markdown-preview.nvim/README.md

 " set default theme (dark or light)
 " By default the theme is defined according to the preferences of the system let g:mkdp_theme = 'dark'

+" combine preview window
+" default: 0
+" if enable it will reuse previous opened preview window when you preview markdown file.
+" ensure to set let g:mkdp_auto_close = 0 if you have enable this option let g:mkdp_combine_preview = 0
 ```

 Mappings: